 He doesn't seem to have been directly working the mill, as the 1840s tithe apportionment books show that the occupier of the mill and the surrounding Ogof farm was Henry Williams.
 Hughes was presumably an intermediary, renting the land from Lord Stanley and then renting it out to Henry Williams.

 By 1851 the Ogof farm had been taken over by Henry's children, Hugh, Owen and Elizabeth.
-In 1861 Hugh was still running the farm, but the mill was then being run by John Williams, who lived next door at Ysgoldy Cweryd.
+In 1861 Hugh was still running the farm, but the mill was then being run by John Williams, who lived next door at Ysgoldy Cweryd, assisted by Thomas Grey and his son Hugh (brother and nephew of John Grey of Melin Llanddyfnan).
 By 1881 the mill was occupied by Owen Owens, assisted by John Williams who was still living nearby.
-Owen died in 1884 and his wife Mary took over the running of the mill, initially assisted by a boarder Hugh Grey, but later by her son William.
+Owen died in 1884 and his wife Mary took over the running of the mill.
+She was initially assisted by Hugh Grey, who had returned to Kingsland after running mills in various places, including Llanrug, Caernarfonshire.
+He was probably only there for a short while, as his family remained in Llanrug.
+Later Mary's son William took over the milling.
 She lived there until her death in 1924

 In its later days Melin yr Ogof faced stiff competition from a nearby steam-powered mill, but it managed to continue working because, unlike the steam mill, Melin yr Ogof allowed customers to pay for the grinding by allowing the millers to keep part of the flour rather than take payment in money.